-Interview Question Research Question Initial Opening Question 1 Could you please start by briefly telling me about your role Exploration: and the things you do on a day-to-day basis? break-the-ice question, used to set up the tone of the conversation Intermediate Questions 2 Would you say you are customer-oriented in your work?
+Interview Question Research Question Initial Opening Question 1 Could you please start by briefly telling me about your role and the things you do on a day-to-day basis?
+Exploration: break-the-ice question, used to set up the tone of the conversation Intermediate Questions 2 Would you say you are customer-oriented in your work?
 Exploration 3 How is this customer orientation projected on your day-to-day work?
-Exploration 4 Can you please elaborate on the following statement: RQ 4 Customer orientation helps me generate new solutions ideas?
-5 What are the different types of customer information you use in your work?
+Exploration 4 Can you please elaborate on the following statement: Customer orientation helps me generate new solutions ideas?
+RQ 4 5 What are the different types of customer information you use in your work?
 RQ 5 6 Can you please describe the methodologies you use to source this information?
 RQ 5

-7 How exactly do you use the information about your audience and customers when you are developing your product ideas?
-RQ 4 and 5 8 Can you please elaborate on the following statement: Big Data helps me generate new solutions ideas?
-RQ 5 9 Do you use Voice of Customers in your ideation work?
+RQ 4 and 5 and customers when you are developing your product ideas.
+Can you please elaborate on the following statement: Big Data RQ 5 helps me generate new solutions ideas?
+Do you use Voice of Customers in your ideation work?
+Please RQ 5 elaborate.
+Does the Voice of Customers help you generate new solutions RQ 5 ideas?
+Would you say that employees' and team members' customer RQ 5 focus help generate new solutions ideas?
+[Introduce COI] Is the notion of COI something you have RQ 4 observed in your day-to-day practice?
+Please elaborate on your experience.
+What, if anything, did you know about COI?
+RQ 4 What impact does COI have on customer adoption of the new RQ 7 solutions (or, innovation adoption)?
+Would you say you have observed an improved customer RQ 7 adoption of the new solutions when using customer data while working on the new ideas?
+Please describe the impact it had based on your experience.
+DO ( Do you think that coordination between the different departments in your company has facilitated your work of RQ 6 helps me generate new solutions ideas?
+Do you use Voice of Customers in your ideation work?
 Please elaborate.
-RQ 5 10 Does the Voice of Customers help you generate new solutions ideas?
-RQ 5 11 Would you say that employees' and team members' customer focus help generate new solutions ideas?
-RQ 5 12 [Introduce COI] Is the notion of COI something you have observed in your day-to-day practice?
+Does the Voice of Customers help you generate new solutions ideas?
+Would you say that employees' and team members' customer focus help generate new solutions ideas?
+[Introduce COI] Is the notion of COI something you have observed in your day-to-day practice?
 Please elaborate on your experience.
-RQ 4 13 What, if anything, did you know about COI?
-RQ 4 14 What impact does COI have on customer adoption of the new solutions (or, innovation adoption)?
-RQ 7 15 Would you say you have observed an improved customer adoption of the new solutions when using customer data while working on the new ideas?
-Please describe the impact it had based on your experience.
-RQ 7 16 Do you think that coordination between the different departments in your company has facilitated your work of generating new product ideas?
-RQ 6
+What, if anything, did you know about COI?
+What impact does COI have on customer adoption of the new solutions (or, innovation adoption)?
+Would you say you have observed an improved customer adoption of the new solutions when using customer data while working on the new ideas?
+Please describe the impact it had